 Music in the Tabernacle

-The Purcellville Parks and Recreation Advisory Board is pleased to introduce Music in the Tabernacle, a series of four virtual concerts featuring eight local musicians and bands.
+The Purcellville Parks and Recreation Advisory Board hosted Music in the Tabernacle, a series of four virtual concerts featuring eight local musicians and bands, in June 2021.
 The concerts were recorded in the Bush Tabernacle by OHM Productions with Loudoun DJ as the host, and will be published on the Purcellville Parks and Recreation Facebook page each Saturday in June, 2021.
 The schedule of virtual concerts is below.

 - June 5, 7 p.m. — Ben Demase / Megan Waltman